suedoh/twitter-clone/README.md

 ```
 Prisma Studio will be available at http://localhost:5555.

-### Hasura GraphQL Engine

-The Hasura GraphQL Engine provides a GraphQL API for your database.
-It allows you to quickly create a GraphQL API without writing any server-side code.

-To use Hasura, you need to configure your database connection in hasura/config.yaml.
-Once you've done that, you can run the following command to start the Hasura server:
-Hasura Console will be available at http://localhost:8080/console.

 ### PgAdmin

 PgAdmin is a web-based database management tool for Postgres.
 It provides a web UI for exploring and editing your database.